ec-geolink/glharvest/README.md

 ## Importing Process

-Each provider's data dumps are stored in per-provider named graphs for isolation and easy further processing.
+Each provider's data dumps are stored in per-provider named graphs for isolation and to assist in further processing.
 If a provider produces multiple dump files, they are imported into a single named graph just as if the provider only produced one.

 A key property of the importing process is how statements are handled.